 Do we need a guide?
 Of course not.
 We dance to the beat of our own drum.
 However, like it or not, having our own guide and/or placing on this list would put an official and prestigious stamp on what we already know: we rock.
 Only New York City, San Francisco/Wine Country, Chicago, and Washington D.C. currently have published guides.
-Despite repeated misguided claims by some local restaurants loosely using ‘Michelin’ in their advertising, only restaurants in these four areas can authentically claim to have a starred restaurant in the United States.
+Despite repeated misguided claims by some local restaurants and media loosely and irresponsibly using ‘Michelin’ in their advertising, only restaurants in these four areas can authentically claim to have a starred restaurant in the United States.

 I can’t think of a more deserving city to be chosen as the fifth location by the inspectors of the Michelin Guide than our beautiful melting pot.

 With sharp knives, kitchen skills, creative chops, and our very own Miami swagger, the local talent is ready to take on this challenge.
 “I think Miami is ready,” says chef Diego Oka of La Mar (the Lima, Perú location is listed at #15 on the 2017 Latin America’s 50 Best Restaurant list).
 “The Michelin Guide not only gives stars to restaurants, it’s more than that, it’s about putting an entire city on the world’s culinary map.
 It means more eyes, more guides, more events.
 It will help to grow the culinary industry here.”
-Chef Kilgore of Alter (another Michelin shoo-in if I ever saw one) agrees, “It will drive all of us Chefs to push the envelope on techniques and flavors.
-People from all over the world will be able to see that we take ourselves seriously on the culinary side and so does Michelin.”
+Chef Brad Kilgore of Alter (another Michelin shoo-in if I ever saw one) agrees, “It will drive all of us Chefs to push the envelope on techniques and flavors.
+People from all over the world will be able to see that we take ourselves seriously on the culinary side, and so does Michelin.”